Sargassum aquifolium

-Formerly known as Sargassum echinocarpum, Sargassum aquifolium is an abundant brown algae of the order Fucales, class Phaeophyceae, genus Sargassum.
+Sargassum aquifolium, formerly known as Sargassum echinocarpum, is an abundant brown algae of the order Fucales, class Phaeophyceae, genus Sargassum.
 In Hawaii, it is commonly known as limu kala.
-This alga is endemic to Hawaiʻi, one out of the four endemic species of endemic Sargassum.
+This alga is endemic to Hawaiʻi, one out of the four endemic species of Sargassum.

 Description

 Sargassum aquifolium can reach up to 30 centimeters with a flat main branch and wide, short, spiny leaves.
 Size vary based on where they live, but S. aquifolium that live on reef flats are usually larger and more narrow.
-Leaves range from 2.54-10.16 centimeters (1-4 inches) in length and 1.27 centimeters (0.5 inches) in width.
+Leaves range from 2.54–10.16 centimeters (1–4 inches) in length and 1.27 centimeters (0.5 inches) in width.
 Leaves are golden-brown color with brown dots and a clear spine.
 Edges of leaves are smooth or spiny with toothlike edges.
 Sargassum aquifolium can float due to the pneumatocysts found on the leaves.

 Distribution and habitat

 Sargassum aquifolium is endemic to the Hawaiian islands.
 Sargassum aquifolium is the most common and largest species of Sargassum in Hawaii.
 Sargassum aquifolium can be found growing year-round in subtidal ranges with rocky terrain and reef flats.
 Sargassum aquifolium is common to wave-washed lava benches and can also be found in warm, calm tide pools with depths of more than 3 meters (10 feet).
 This seaweed grows in habitats where waves are present and moderate and usually thrives in the North Pacific where winter swells come in.